kpolsen/feeling-responsive/research/astro.md

 Keywords: <i>Evolution of galaxies; Epoch of re-ionization; Interstellar Medium, Emission lines in radio; Radio interferometry; Galaxy simulations</i> <br>

 How did galaxies such as the Milky Way form?
 Astronomers can observe glimpses of the Universe at different timestamps since the Big Bang, but putting those snapshots together to understand galaxy evolution is no easy task!
-What we do know, is that the interstellar medium (or ISM) plays a crucial role in determining when and how many stars are formed.
+What we *do* know, is that the interstellar medium (or ISM) plays a crucial role in determining when and how many stars are formed in a galaxy.

-My study galaxy evolution with a focus on modeling the emission from the ISM to improve on how we interpret observations of the ISM in galaxies at all epochs of the Universe.
+I study galaxy evolution with a focus on modeling the emission from the ISM to improve the way we interpret observations of the ISM in galaxies at all epochs of the Universe.
-By observing a portion of ISM in different wavelengths, different images emerge, and astronomers can extract important information from each:<br><br>
+By observing a portion of the ISM in different wavelengths, different images emerge, and astronomers can extract important information from each ISM phase, from molecular to ionized:<br><br>

 ![](ism.jpg)
-**Figure:** The interstellar medium (ISM)
+**Figure:** The interstellar medium (ISM).

 The best technique for observing the ISM is to look for emission lines in the infrared (left bottom panel above), where rotational lines of molecules and fine structure lines of atoms and ions are easily excited at